 5 steps to take when planning a return to the office

-1. Assess employee sentiment about the return to work
+1. Assess your people’s sentiment about coming back to the office

-There are many theories and projections about how people feel about returning to onsite work.
-Some research indicates people will look for another job rather than return to an office.
-Other reports suggest that people miss the camaraderie of an office and long to have some in-person connections with their colleagues.
+There are many theories and projections about how people will react to return-to-office mandates.
+Research shows that 64 percent of professionals would consider quitting if asked to return to the office full-time.
+Yet other reports suggest that people miss the camaraderie of an office and long to have some in-person connections with their colleagues.
 Only your employees can tell you what’s true for them.

-The first step in your return to office plan should involve sending a survey to assess employee opinions in your organization.
-A survey helps you keep your finger on the pulse while allowing for confidentiality.
-Include open-ended questions to encourage more open and nuanced communication in addition to the Likert scale and multiple-choice questions that will help you gather a general idea of what could work best for your employees.
+The first step in your return-to-office plan should involve sending a survey to assess your people’s opinions.
+Surveys help you keep your finger on the pulse while allowing for confidentiality.
+Include open-ended questions to encourage more open and nuanced communication in addition to the Likert scale and multiple-choice questions that will help you gather a general idea of what could work best for your organization.